Did you know: if you invested $1,000 in the S&P 500 Index in 1974, and then did NOTHING, you would have had $154,000 at the end of 2019?

 Robo-advisors automate investment management by using computer algorithms to build you a portfolio and manage your assets based on your goals and your tolerance for risk.

-Websites such as Betterment and Robinhood offer these services for low fees and they typically don’t have account minimums.
+Websites such as Betterment, M1 Finance, or Robinhood offer these services for low fees and they typically don’t have account minimums.
 Robo-advisors are perfect for less sophisticated investors who do not want to choose specific investments.

 For those who want to take a more active role in their investment portfolios, self-directed brokerage accounts are a great option.